pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 Translated by google from polish, they give a lot of detailled information regarding DOS TOC, directories, file format...
 Thank you people for your work!

-Thanks to these information, ARIFE now supports DOS1 and DOS3.
+Thanks to these information, ARIFE Tool now supports DOS1 and DOS3.

 ## Disk, BOOT information and DOS directory

-ARIFE now display more accurate caracteristics of the disk, the boot information according to DOS, and a DOS directory in the _'show'_ window.
+ARIFE Tool now display more accurate caracteristics of the disk, the boot information according to DOS, and a DOS directory in the _'show'_ window.

 ![image](https://github.com/user-attachments/assets/2766bcc7-1d40-45bf-a49b-c05949c6ee3b)

-As shown on previous screenshots, ARIFE displays on top of the _'show'_ window:
+As shown on previous screenshots, ARIFE Tool displays on top of the _'show'_ window:
 - the disk information of the Image disk, like "Image has 1040 ($410) sectors of 128 bytes - 1050 Enhanced Density (Medium Density)"
 - the identified DOS type with the size of corresponding bloc in sector count, like "DOS2.5 disk has been identified, 1 bloc is 1 sector"
 - the free blocs and the total blocs on disk, like "DOS disk has 0 ($0) free blocs, among a total of 1010 ($3F2) blocs".

-The directory that is displayed on the left in white on blue is the official valid directory handled by ARIFE.
+The directory that is displayed on the left in white on blue is the official valid directory handled by ARIFE Tool.
 The directory displayed in the _'show'_ window is a more detailed one.
 For example:

 ![image](https://github.com/user-attachments/assets/eea8bd61-3886-4b44-b3f1-f178d7eca361)

 The empty and non-compliant files in directory entries are listed and commented, they are not displayed in the blue valid directory.
-As you can see in ARIFE, the $03 & $43 file flags are correctly supported for DOS2.5 disk with 1040 sectors.
+As you can see in ARIFE Tool, the $03 & $43 file flags are correctly supported for DOS2.5 disk with 1040 sectors.
 For example:

 ![image](https://github.com/user-attachments/assets/aad1d504-6f65-41f6-9aea-303f7c0b5e01)

 ## DOS1 support

-Current version of ARIFE handles flawlessly the DOS1 disk system:
+Current version of ARIFE Tool handles flawlessly the DOS1 disk system:

 ![image](https://github.com/user-attachments/assets/99e33e86-6037-4e46-921a-41c401081794)

 ## DOS3 support

-Current version of ARIFE handles flawlessly the DOS3 disk system:
+Current version of ARIFE Tool handles flawlessly the DOS3 disk system:

 ![image](https://github.com/user-attachments/assets/1b0f8811-27e6-4f11-b357-12ed1e7ef7fc)